This section emphasizes the NOP requirements of IPM and contains general information on disease management strategies for organic growers.

 See the Resources section for links to additional information.

-As part of the organic certification process, organic producers develop an Integrated Pest Management (IPM) action plan (click here for an Organic System Plan Template for Crop Production) for managing existing and anticipated pests, including plant disease problems.
+As part of the organic certification process, organic producers develop an Integrated Pest Management (IPM) action plan (click here for the Organic System Plan website) for managing existing and anticipated pests, including plant disease problems.
 This action plan must incorporate a range of strategies, from maintaining soil biodiversity and health to cultural and biological controls to sanitation.
 Only when these strategies are insufficient to maintain adequate plant health are approved chemical treatments allowed, and then only in conjunction with all the other practices outlined in the IPM plan.
 Organic pesticide use must follow all applicable federal and state laws, while also adhering to NOP standards.

 The first step in effective disease management in organic farming is PREVENTION.
 By using a wide range of proactive strategies to reduce disease pressure and maintain plant health, you can reduce the incidence of disease and also increase the plant’s tolerance of some damage.
 If pesticide use is necessary, proper application timing is crucial to achieve maximum protection.
 Timing depends on both the disease cycle and local conditions.